ProDataMan/ansible-best-practices-windows/labs/access_lab/indext_new.md

   1. Click the `Create Repository` button
   1. In the new repository click the `code` button to expose the `https url` for the repository
   1. Click the copy button to copy the `https url` for the repo to use in the next step
+  1. Create a personal access token to use for authentication to your repo from the ansible host.
+Intruction here: https://github.com/ProDataMan/ansible-best-practices-windows/labs/access_lab/GitHub_Personal_Access_Token.md
 ## Open the newly create repository in VS Code

   1. Launch VS Code from the Start Menu or Task Bar